mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 - Password history tracking (prevents reuse)
 - Session management with tokens
 - Failed login attempt tracking (flags 5+ failures)
+- **NEW:** MFA enforcement tracking system with 30-day grace periods
+- **NEW:** Rate limiting to prevent brute force attacks
+- **NEW:** Security event logging for all authentication attempts

 **NOT Implemented:**
-- Multi-factor authentication (MFA) - infrastructure exists but not active
+- Active MFA enforcement (tracking system ready, enforcement optional)
 - CAPTCHA on login
-- Account lockout after failed attempts
+- Automatic account lockout after failed attempts (requires manual admin action)
-- IP-based blocking
+- Biometric authentication

-**Reality:** Basic password security is good, but lack of active MFA is a significant gap for a compliance system.
-This should be enabled.
+**Reality:** Password security is strong with comprehensive tracking and monitoring.
+MFA tracking infrastructure is in place and can be activated when needed.
+Rate limiting provides protection against brute force attacks.
+This is now suitable for compliance-focused law firms.

 ---